JonnyGamer/Tolkien/README.md

 Outlines from Chapter 1

 1. Bilbo Wakes Up after the party
-2. Bilbo and Gandalf's Conversation
+2. Gandalf persuades Bilbo to go with them
 3. The Note from Thorin and Company
 4. Bilbo leaves Bag-End and joins The Company!
 5. The Adventure Begins